- Movie Reviews

-Not recommended under 6, parental guidance recommended 6-8, due to scary scenes and themes.
+Not suitable under 6; parental guidance to 8 (scary scenes and themes)

 This topic contains: